 The Hawai'i Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, national origin, color, ancestry, sex including gender identity or expression, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth, breastfeeding or related medical conditions, genetic information, AIDS/HIV, credit history or credit report, status as a victim of domestic or sexual violence, or arrest and court record (except if there has been a conviction directly related to job responsibilities).

 In Hawaii, it is possible to file a discrimination claim either with the state administrative agency, the Hawaii Civil Rights Commission (HCRC), or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a "work-sharing agreement," which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to "cross-file" the claim with the other agency.

 The Hawaii anti-discrimination statute covers employers of any size.
 Therefore, if your workplace has between 1 and 14 employees, you should file with the HCRC, as the EEOC enforces federal law which covers only employers with 15 or more employees.
 Otherwise, some attorneys recommend that you file with the EEOC first.

 To file a claim with the HCRC, contact its office below.
-More information about filing a claim with the HCRC can be found at http://hawaii.gov/labor/hcrc.
+More information about filing a claim with the HCRC can be found at the HCRC Website

 Hawaii Civil Rights Commission